 Color Selection

 The SGI Indy came in two color schemes: the iconic Teal Blue and a Stone finish that matched period-appropriate keyboards and mice.
-After examining paint samples, I decided I had a much better shot at recreating the Teal Blue rather than the Stone finish.
+After examining paint samples against an actual Indy chassis, I decided I had a much better shot at recreating the Teal Blue rather than the Stone finish.
+Teal has a forgiving character — the mix of blue and green means a shade that is slightly off in one direction can be corrected with a thin pass of paint in the other.
+Stone, on the other hand, is a very specific warm gray that shifts noticeably under different lighting, and there are only so many ways to go wrong with it before you have to strip and start over.

 Preparation